splunk/splunk-operator/docs/AppFramework.md

 The App Framework detects the Splunk App archive files available in the App Source locations, and deploys the apps to the standalone instance for local use.
 The App Framework will also scan for changes to the App Source folders based on the polling interval, and deploy updated archives to the instance.
 A Pod reset is triggered to install the new or modified apps.

-Note: A similar approach can be used for installing apps on License Master using it's own CR.
+Note: A similar approach can be used for installing apps on License Manager using it's own CR.

 For more information, see the [Description of App Framework Specification fields](#description-of-app-framework-specification-fields).

 ### How to use the App Framework on Indexer Cluster

-This example describes the installation of apps on Indexer Cluster as well as Cluster Master.
+This example describes the installation of apps on Indexer Cluster as well as Cluster Manager.
 This is achieved by deploying a ClusterMaster CR with a remote storage volume, the location of the app archives, and set the installation scope to support both local and cluster app distribution.

 1. Confirm your S3-based remote storage volume path and URL.
 2. Create a Kubernetes Secret Object with the storage credentials.
    * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
 3. Create folders on the remote storage volume to use as App Source locations.
    * An App Source is a folder on the remote storage volume containing a subset of Splunk Apps and Add-ons.
-In this example, we have Splunk apps that are installed and run locally on the cluster master, and apps that will be distributed to all cluster peers by the cluster master.
+In this example, we have Splunk apps that are installed and run locally on the cluster manager, and apps that will be distributed to all cluster peers by the cluster manager.
    * The apps are split across 3 folders named `networkApps`, `clusterBase`, and `adminApps` .
-The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster master instance only.
+The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster manager instance only.

 4. Copy your Splunk App or Add-on archive files to the App Source.
-   * In this example, the Splunk Apps for the cluster peers are located at `bucket-app-framework-us-west-2/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework-us-west-2/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster master are located at`bucket-app-framework-us-west-2/idxcAndCmApps/adminAppsLoc/`.
+   * In this example, the Splunk Apps for the cluster peers are located at `bucket-app-framework-us-west-2/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework-us-west-2/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework-us-west-2/idxcAndCmApps/adminAppsLoc/`.
 They are all accessible through the end point `https://s3-us-west-2.amazonaws.com`.

 5. Update the ClusterMaster CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
 For CR's where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
 The ClusterMaster and SearchHeadCluster CR's support both cluster and local scopes.
-   * In this example, the cluster master will run some apps locally, and deploy other apps to the cluster peers.
-The App Source folder `adminApps` are Splunk Apps that are installed on the cluster master, and will use a local scope.
-The apps in the App Source folders `networkApps` and `clusterBase` will be deployed from the cluster master to the peers, and will use a cluster scope.
+   * In this example, the cluster manager will run some apps locally, and deploy other apps to the cluster peers.
+The App Source folder `adminApps` are Splunk Apps that are installed on the cluster manager, and will use a local scope.
+The apps in the App Source folders `networkApps` and `clusterBase` will be deployed from the cluster manager to the peers, and will use a cluster scope.

 Example: ClusterMaster.yaml